On the asymptotics of the meromorphic 3D-index: Introduction

 To be precise, we need to consider two cases: the case when the triangulation admits a strict angle structure, and the case when it does not.
 (A strict angle structure is an assignment of strictly positive real numbers to normal quadrilateral types which sums to $\pi$ in each tetrahedron and to $2\pi$ around each edge.)

 In the case the triangulation does admit a strict angle structure, we will write down a \emph{state-integral} expression which depends on the triangulation and a strict angle structure on it.
-The strict angle structure ensures convergence of the integral, but the value of the integral depends on the strict angle structure only through the peripheral angle-holonomies~$\aholM$ and~$\aholL$.
+The strict angle structure ensures convergence of the integral, but the value of the integral depends on the strict angle structure.
+The dependence factors through the peripheral angle-holonomies~$\aholM$ and~$\aholL$.

 Thus, the state-integral determines a germ of a meromorphic function defined initially at suitable points $(\aholM,\aholL)\in\RR^2$.
 The full function $\I{\triang}{\aholM}{\aholL}(\hbar)$ is then obtained as the analytic continuation of this germ into the complex domain.
-The other case, when the triangulation does not admit a strict angle structure, is detailed in Section~\ref{section-index} and involves a more intricate analytic continuation argument, first presented in \cite{garoufalidis-kashaev}.
+The other case, when the triangulation does not admit a strict angle structure, is detailed in Section~\ref{section-index} and involves a more intricate analytic continuation argument, presented in \cite{garoufalidis-kashaev}.

 In order to describe the state-integral depending on a given oriented ideal triangulation~$\triang$ with $N\geq 2$ tetrahedra, we shall denote by $Q(\triang)$ the set of normal quadrilateral types in $\triang$ and by $\edges(\triang)$ the set of edges of $\triang$.
 Suppose $\alpha: Q(\triang)\to(0,\pi)$ is a strict angle structure on $\triang$.
 For every edge~$E\in\edges(\triang)$, there will be one integration variable~$y_E$ taking values in the unit circle~$S^1\subset\CC$.
 The integrand will be a product of \emph{tetrahedral weights}, one for each tetrahedron.
 The weight of each tetrahedron is a function of the integration variables appearing on the edges of that tetrahedron.
 Moreover, each tetrahedral weight consists of four factors -- one for each normal quad type in the tetrahedron, and one additional normalisation factor.
 So the general shape of the state integral is